nbrandaleone-gcp/virustotal-scan/README.md

 VirusTotal endpoint fails (i.e. the signature is new and not yet in the public DB), we then initiate a scan using the private API.
 Once a determination has been made, the file is moved to the appropriate bucket.
 The private API requires a *paid* subscription to VirusTotal.
-If you do not have access to the private endpoints, simply skip the deployment of the third Cloud Function.
-The workflows logic will have to be modified to ignore this function.
+If you do not have access to private endpoints, simply skip the deployment of this third function.

 The third function is a Cloud Run Job.
 Such jobs have a long time out (up to 24 hours), and they do not need to have a web-server to handle requests.
 While Workflows does have a [connector](https://cloud.google.com/workflows/docs/tutorials/execute-cloud-run-jobs#gcloud_4) to Cloud Run Jobs, unfortunately it is synchronous in nature.
 The timeout is 30 minutes, and that is just too short for the VirusTotal private API to return a result in many cases.
-Therefore, I created a small trigger function, which then kicks off the Cloud Run Job.
+I also created a small trigger function, which kicks off the Cloud Run Job.
 The Workflows callback can wait for up to 12 hours for the Job to respond.

 I had to add the IAM roles/workflows.invoker to the Cloud Run Job permissions, in order